1. I have been asked to be an enduring guardian. Do I have to accept the role?

 If you are having difficulty understanding a recommended treatment, you should ask the doctor or other health professional to explain it in more simple terms or provide some written information to assist in making the decision.

-You should not feel pressurised to make a decision until you have all the information you need to make an informed decision in the person's best interests.
+You should not feel pressured to make a decision until you have all the information you need to make an informed decision in the person's best interests.

 Once a decision has been made, details of the decision should be recorded including how and when it was reached and the people consulted in the process.
 This leaves less room for disputation later down the track about how decisions were made.